lgsvl/svlsimulator.com/src/pages/terms.md

 ### 4. Misuse of the Simulator Services

-You agree not to misuse the Simulator Services .
+You agree not to misuse the Simulator Services.
 You agree that, You must not: (i) upload, publish, transmit, or disseminate any information or content on or via the Simulator Services that is:
 - a.
 Unlawful or tortious;
 - b.
 Defamatory or libelous;
 - c.
 Vulgar or obscene;